mtopolnik/lein-release/README.md

 # Configuration

 Configure the task with a map under the `:lein-release` key.
-There is only one option: `:deploy-via`, specifying the deployment strategy.
+There is only one option: `:deploy-via`, specifying the deployment route.

 ```clojure
 (defproject imagine "1.0.0-SNAPSHOT"